 Alternatively, consider the case where the outcomes are not equally probable \figrefsub{what_is_entropy}{, bottom}, but instead:

-In this case, even though the outcome still has some randomness, we can more reliably predict the next element of the sequence compared to the case where all probabilities are equal: it is more likely to be $\texttt{{blue}}$ and less likely to be $\texttt{{yellow}}$ or $\texttt{{green}}$.
-Thus, we are more certain and and shouldn't need as much information (on average) to describe the outcomes compared to the previous case.
+Now the outcome is more predictable: it is more likely to be $\texttt{{blue}}$ and less likely to be $\texttt{{yellow}}$ or $\texttt{{green}}$.
+We are more certain, so on average we should need less information to describe each draw.

-This is reflected in the fact that we can achieve a shorter average binary string length by encoding more probable outcomes with shorter strings and less probable outcomes with longer strings.
-The shortest, lossless encoding scheme will be to use the codewords $\texttt{1}$, $\texttt{01}$, $\texttt{001}$, $\texttt{000}$.
-(This encoding is not unique--we could always swap $\texttt{0}$s and $\texttt{1}$s).
-This is an example of a \textbf{prefix code}, which can be uniquely decoded even if the the codewords are concatenated one after another, since no codeword is a prefix of another.
-Dividing the length of the encoding of a series of events by the number of events, we compute that the average information (entropy) in each random event is $1.75$ bits.
+We can shorten the average encoding by assigning shorter codewords to more probable outcomes and longer ones to less probable outcomes.
+The shortest lossless encoding scheme uses the codewords $\texttt{1}$, $\texttt{01}$, $\texttt{001}$, $\texttt{000}$ (this encoding is not unique; we could always swap $\texttt{0}$s and $\texttt{1}$s).
+This is a \textbf{prefix code}: no codeword is a prefix of another, so codewords can be uniquely decoded even when concatenated.
+Dividing the total encoding length by the number of events, the average information (entropy) per draw is $1.75$ bits.

-If we instead used the 2 digit binary code, the amount of information would be unchanged, but average encoding would be longer than necessary.
-In other words, this code would introduce \textbf{redundancy}.
+If we instead used the 2 digit binary code, the average encoding would be longer than necessary, introducing \textbf{redundancy}.

-In addition to defining the limits of data compression about a random variable, entropy describes the uncertainty about what the outcome of a random variable will be.
+Entropy also describes the uncertainty about the outcome of a random variable.
 If $p(\tt{{blue}}) = 1$ and all other probabilities equal $0$, the entropy is $0$.
 In this case there is no uncertainty because we are sure of the outcome even before seeing it.